Tag Archives: astronomy

 Joseph/ July 17, 2019/ Astronomy, Landscapes, Seascapes/ 0 comments

 I was after two photographs from this partial lunar eclipse.
 Firstly, I wanted to capture a close-up of the moon suspended in a star field.
 Secondly, I wanted to attempt a wide-angle shot that would capture both the unfolding eclipse and the nearby Milky Way.
 Both represented a technical challenge due to the wide dynamic range involved.
-The two results
+The two results are shown below.

 MUSE Meeting in Aussois